Biology Homework Chapter 29: Senses - Sight

-- 29. 7: In the human eye, light passes through the cornea and strikes the retina, where the pigment rhodopsin in the rods and three types of photopsin in the cones respond to the light stimulus by altering membranes of cells and triggering potentials that send signals to the brain along the optic nerve.
+- 29. 7: Light sensitive organs in animals include eyecups and compound eyes.
+In the human eye, light passes through the cornea and strikes the retina, where the pigment rhodopsin in the rods and three types of photopsin in the cones respond to the light stimulus by altering membranes of cells and triggering potentials that send signals to the brain along the optic nerve.

 - 29.8: The corneal lens can change shape to adjust the focus or the amount of light passing into the eye.
 Limitations in the ability of the lens to correctly focus the image on the retina causes near- or farsightedness.

 - 29.9: Artificial lenses (glasses or contacts) adjust the angle at which light strikes the eye so that the light focusses on the actual location of the retina.
 Diverging lenses (concave surfaces that spread the light) are used to refocus the light further from the cornea to correct near-sighted vision.
 Converging lenses are used to focus light closer to correct far-sighted vision.
 [Bifocals are used for people who suffer limits at both near and far distances.]